Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Listen to some common Taiwanese phrases here to see what the language sounds like:

 In my experience, it is common for Taiwanese to switch between Mandarin and Taiwanese depending on the context.
 For example, a taxi driver will chat with a foreign passenger in Mandarin, then proceed to answer a phone call and chat with his friend in Taiwanese.
-Similarly, my wife will speak Mandarin at the bank, then Taiwanese to the food vendor outside the bank’s front door.
+Similarly, my wife will speak Mandarin at the bank, then Taiwanese to the local street food vendor outside the bank’s front door.
 In other words, most Taiwanese can speak at least some of both languages; it’s seldom a one-or-the-other thing.

 Because my wife spent a lot of time at her grandparents’ house in the countryside of Chiayi when she was growing up, she speaks virtually fluent Taiwanese.
 Her younger brother and sister, on the other hand, struggle to answer even simple questions in Taiwanese from relatives at Lunar New Year gatherings, because they only had limited exposure to it as kids; namely a few classes in elementary school, and an annual trip to the countryside to visit relatives on LNY.